 Day 01: Yanchep and Lancelin

-Explore Yanchep National Park to see koalas and kangaroos, before heading to Lancelin to play on giant sand dunes and go sandboarding, kayaking or swimming.
+Meet your travel mates and take your first steps on your road trip from Perth to Broome.
+Explore Yanchep National Park (just north of Perth) to see koalas and kangaroos, before heading to Lancelin to play on giant sand dunes and go sandboarding, kayaking or swimming.

 Day 02: Pinnacles and Jurien Bay